Sienebob/particlestuff/README.md

-Here are some codes written for particle electron IoT purposes.
+Here are some codes written mainly for particle electron IoT purposes.
 Everything is free to use under the MIT licence.